Osteoporosis and Teeth: How Bone Loss Affects Your Dental Health

 A balanced diet high in calcium

-Lifestyle modifications can help lessen the effect of osteoporosis on dental health.
-These include practicing good oral hygiene, regular dental appointments, managing weight, and cutting back on smoking and excessive alcohol use.
+Lifestyle modifications can help lessen the effects of osteoporosis on dental health.
+Some of these lifestyle modifications include practicing good oral hygiene, scheduling regular dental appointments, managing weight, a diet rich in vitamins and minerals, and cutting back on smoking and excessive alcohol use.

 Conclusion

-Osteoporosis affects oral health by causing loose teeth, gum disease, and tooth loss.
+Here is the bottom line: Osteoporosis affects oral health by causing loose teeth, gum disease, and tooth loss.
+While the connection might seem obvious, osteoporosis affects oral health by causing loose teeth.

-Frequent dental exams can find early warning signs which might improve care.
-Oral health requires practicing proper oral hygiene, brushing and flossing twice a day, and seeing a dentist for recommendations on dental care.
+Frequent dental exams can identify early warning signs that might improve care.
+Oral health requires proper oral hygiene, brushing and flossing twice a day, and seeing a dentist for recommendations on dental care.
+In addition, a diet rich with vitamins and mineral can help counter the effects of osteoporosis.

 Q: How can I tell if my teeth are being affected by osteoporosis?